king8fisher/claude-code-marketplace/plugins/ralph-wiggum/commands/cancel-ralph.md

 # Cancel Ralph Loop

-Remove the Ralph loop state file to stop the loop:
+Remove the Ralph loop state file for this session to stop the loop:

-!`rm -f .claude/ralph-loop.local.md && echo 'Ralph loop cancelled'`
+!`rm -f .claude/ralph-loop.$PPID.local.md && echo 'Ralph loop cancelled for this session'`

 The Ralph loop has been cancelled.
 You can now exit normally.